 Henry County REMC is excited to introduce you to My Solar, a cooperative solar program.
 My Solar provides electricity through solar energy without any installation on your home or business.
 Members have access to easy, affordable solar power, no matter where you live.

 Rather than installing these solar panels on your home or business, Henry County REMC will keep and maintain your panels at one of our solar arrays.
 Participating members will see the change on their monthly electric bill, with each panel generating ≈450-500 kWhs annually.

 Energy produced through My Solar will be clean and sustainable, helping you to reduce your personal carbon footprint in energy consumption.

-Our remote solar arrays are installed and maintained by trained professionals, providing you with a hassle-free way to have solar energy at your home or business.
+Our remote solar arrays require no roof installation, providing you with a hassle-free way to access solar energy from your home or business.

 My Solar provides inexpensive options for investing in renewable energy, while the upfront and ongoing costs of home installations remain high.

 Easy, affordable solar power.
 No matter where you live.
 Share in the output from 10 solar arrays in southern Indiana, including the New Castle solar array closest to us.

 Participating members will be charged a fixed rate of [$0.01], on their monthly electric bill, for every kWh that is produced by their chosen amount of panels.